syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Update Operation:**

-To edit a row, select any row and click the **Edit** toolbar button.
-Clicking the **Update** toolbar button will update the edit record in the Orders table by calling the following **Post** method of the  API.
+To edit a row, first select desrired row and click the **Edit** toolbar button.
+The edit form will be displayed as shown below. proceed to modify the CustomerName column as needed.
+Clicking the **Update** toolbar button will update the edit record in the Orders table by involing the following **Post** method of the  API.

 {% tabs %}
 {% highlight c# tabtitle="OrdersController.cs" %}